Robust Change Detection for Large-Scale Data Streams: Introduction

-In general, the problem of robust monitoring high-dimensional data in the presence of outliers occurs in many real-world applications such as industrial quality control, biosurveilance, key infrastructure or internet traffic monitoring, in which sensors are deployed to constantly monitor the changing environment, see \cite{shmueli:2010,tartakovsky:2013,yan:2015}.
-Unfortunately, it is highly non-trivial to develop efficient robust monitoring schemes or algorithms due to two challenges: (1) the sparsity, where only a few unknown local components or features of data might be affected, but we do not know which local components or features are affected; and (2) the robustness, where we are interested in detecting smaller persistent changes, not the transient outliers.
+Robust statistics have been extensively studied in the offline context when the entire data set is available for decision-making and is contaminated with outliers, e.g., robust estimation \cite{huber:1964,basu:1998}, robust hypothesis testing \cite{huber:1965, heritier:1994}, and robust regression \cite{yohai:1987,cantoni:2001}.
+Also, see the classical books, \cite{huber:2009} or \cite{hampel:2011}, for literature review.
+In this paper, we propose to develop robust methods in the context of sequential change-point detection when one is interested in detecting sparse, persistent smaller changes in large-scale data streams under the contamination of transient larger outliers.
+The problem of robust monitoring large-scale data streams in the presence of outliers occurs in many real-world applications such as industrial quality control, biosurveillance, key infrastructure, or internet traffic monitoring, in which sensors are deployed to constantly monitor the changing environment, see \cite{shmueli:2010},\cite{tartakovsky:2013},\cite{yan:2015}.
+Unfortunately, it is highly non-trivial to develop efficient, robust real-time monitoring schemes or algorithms due to three challenges: (1) the sparsity, where only a few unknown data streams might be affected; (2) the robustness, where we are interested in detecting smaller persistent changes, not the larger transient outliers; and (3) the computational scalability, where the algorithms can be implemented recursively to make real-time decisions.